leikareipa/lintulista/README.md

 You can find the client-side API code in [client/src/backend-access.js](client/src/backend-access.js).

 #### Keys
-A given list in the database is identified by either of a set of two key strings: a view key, and an edit key.
+A given list in the database is identified by either of a set of two key strings: a view key, or an edit key.

 The view key can be used to GET public data associated with a list, such as its observations.
 The edit key can be used to GET, PUT, DELETE, etc. data associated with the list.

 In other words, the view key identifies a particular list and grants the client read access to it; while the edit key identifies a list and grants the client both read and write access to that list.

-When the client interacts with the API, it's expected to provide the key via the `list` URL parameter.
+When interacting with the API, the client is expected to provide the key via the `list` URL parameter.
 For instance, to request all observations in a particular list, the client would send a GET request to `/server/api/observations.php?list=abc`, where `abc` is the list's view or edit key (since this is a GET request, both keys are valid).

 GET requests using an invalid/unrecognized key will in most cases return purposefully-generated random but superficially valid data.

 Requests to modify data using a read-only view key will in most cases be silently ignored by the server.

 # Project status
-The project is currently in functional beta.
+The project is currently in early functional beta.

 ## Browser compatibility
-Below are rough estimates of the required browser versions to run Lintulista.
+Below are rough estimates of the required browser versions to run Lintulista without transpilation.
 Browsers marked with "No" are expected to not be compatible at all.

 <table>
     <tr>